jvalue/ods/scheduler/README.md

 Run the unit tests with `npm test`.
 Jest is used as unit testing framework.

-For integration testing run `docker-compose -f ../docker-compose.yml -f ../docker-compose.ci.yml up scheduler-service scheduler-service-it`.
+* For integration testing run `docker-compose -f ../docker-compose.yml -f ../docker-compose.it.yml --env-file ../.env up scheduler-it`.

+* To analyze the logs of the service under test we recommend using lazydocker.
+Alternatively, you can attach manually to the scheduler container using the docker cli.

+* After running integration tests dependant services (e.g. rabbit-mq) keep running.
+In order to stop all services and return to a clean, initial state run `docker-compose -f ../docker-compose.yml -f ../docker-compose.it.yml down`.

-To run integration tests outside of the docker environment run the `it_local.sh` script.
+* To run integration tests outside of the docker environment run the `it_local.sh` script.

 ### Build docker container manually